kle510/socket-programming/README.md

 The UDP server and client codes on edge.cpp, server_or.cpp, and server_and.cpp were kept as is.

 http://www.linuxhowtos.org/C_C++/socket.htm
 The idea of implementing the TCP and UDP connection process from this tutorial was considered.
 However, the gethostbyname() function used by this website had less functionality then the getaddressinfo() method used by Beej's so Beej's implementation was ultimately chosen.
-However, the tutorial provided by the Linux How To website was tested, and provided further insight onto the way TCP and UDP connections worked, which helped my understanding a lot :)
+However, the tutorial provided by the Linux How To website was tested, and provided further insight into the way TCP and UDP connections worked.

 Other code commands, functions, and libraries were used with the guidance of cplusplus.com and Beej's C Programming Tutorial.